 When you think ‘Orlando, Florida’ you think Disney World, Seaworld and Universal Studios.
 While visiting theme parks in Orlando might seem to be the obvious option, there is actually so much more excitement and thrill that Orlando has to offer, and they are all out of this theme park bubble.
 For a general guide on things to do in Orlando, check out this article, while night owls can find out about their various night activities from this link.
 Prepare to be amazed when you explore and discover what else Orlando has to offer.

 One of Orlando’s newest attractions, the Orlando Eye is one of Florida’s foremost authorities when it comes to the panoramic majesty of downtown cityscapes.
 A four hundred foot Ferris Wheel set in the heart of Orlando, the Orlando Eye is both owned and operated by the same reputable organization behind the London Eye, the famed European attraction.

 The construction itself is the world’s first to employ a cutting-edge suspension design, allowing for as smooth a Ferris wheel ride as has ever existed.
 The site itself also plays host to a number of domestic and high-profile events, from local social functions to weddings to school visits.
-During your ride on the Orlando Eye, you will enjoy time suspended above the ground in an enclosed, temperature controlled capsule, perfect for visual perusal of the city from above.
+During your ride on the Orlando Eye, you will enjoy time suspended above the ground in an enclosed, temperature controlled capsule, perfect for a visual perusal of the city from above.
 On days when visibility is at a maximum, you can catch views of Cape Canaveral to the east, and the downtown Orlando skyline in your immediate line of sight!
 While you are up there, maybe you can catch some of the destinations highlighted in our list of the best day trips from Orlando!

 Join thousands of satisfied individuals who rave about the unparalleled thrills available exclusively at escape rooms, when you try Orlando’s most renowned escape room site on for size!
 This site will provide for you the perfect excuse to get your inner sleuth on - with a constantly rotating portfolio of exciting escape room situations, The Escape Room Orlando effectively capitalizes on your drive for unparalleled adventure!